LBPhysics/2025_master_thesis_python_leopold_bodamer/README.md

 # Thesis spectroscopy toolkit

-This repository contains the Python stack that powers the spectroscopy part of the master thesis.
+This repository contains the Python stack that powers the spectroscopy part (and overall all the figures) of my master thesis.
 The tree now follows a `packages/`-first layout so that the reusable libraries (`plotstyle` and `qspectro2d`) can be installed in editable mode while the CLI scripts remain thin orchestration layers.
+These scripts can be run locally for small test jobs or on HPC clusters for large parameter sweeps and generate the spectrocopic data and figures

 ## Repository layout